silvacms/documentation/source/silva/buildout.rst

 ``bin``

-   Contains all generated scripts to use installed software.
+   Contains all generated scripts for using the installed software.
 This should contain start/stop scripts for your Zope/ZEO instance/server, maildrophost server.

 ``parts``

-   Contains software components. **This directory could be deleted** when you re-run buildout to upgrade your tree.
+   Contains software components.
+When you re-run buildout to upgrade your tree **this directory might be deleted**.
 You should not make any changes inside it.

 ``products``